 How video AI transforms SMED implementation

 Integration capabilities multiply the value of video AI systems.
 Modern platforms seamlessly connect with Manufacturing Execution Systems (MES) and Enterprise Resource Planning (ERP) systems, enabling automated data collection and analysis.
-This integration eliminates the data silos that plague traditional operations, providing a unified view of performance across all shifts and production lines.
+This integration eliminates the data silos that challenge traditional operations, providing a unified view of performance across all shifts and production lines.

 Building a video-based SOP system

 The foundation starts with comprehensive coverage of critical operations.
 Modern AI vision systems use existing camera infrastructure where possible, supplementing with additional cameras only where necessary to capture key angles.
-The goal is complete visibility of changeover processes, operator movements, and quality checkpoints without creating surveillance anxiety among workers.
+The goal is complete visibility of changeover processes, operator movements, and quality checkpoints without creating monitoring anxiety among workers.

 Next comes the crucial step of baseline documentation.
 Video AI systems record current changeover processes across all shifts, creating a detailed picture of existing variations.
 This baseline serves two purposes: identifying the best existing practices to standardize and highlighting improvement opportunities that might have gone unnoticed.